MHBT-church/mhbt-church.github.io/content/_index.md

 #Details for the box below the banner
 [services]
-  title = "Church on Sunday"
-  text = "We meet at 5 am and 2 pm at [6 Parvis Notre-Dame - Pl.
-Jean-Paul II, 75004 Paris](https://www.openstreetmap.org/way/201611261)."
-  map_location = "Cathédrale Notre-Dame de Paris"
+  title = "Welcome to our Church!" text = "We meet Sundays at 11 am"

 [feature_icons]
   #These feature icons look best if there's an even number of them.